cont-limno/lagos-map/README.md

 # lagos-map
-A searchable map showing the context of LAGOS-US lakes
+A searchable map showing the context of LAGOS-US lakes.